neftjs/neft/index.coffee.md

 **HTTP, URIs, ...**

-Use this module to handle requests and responses (e.g. by the *HTTP* protocol, or locally to handle different URIs).
+This module cares about communication client-server and client internally.

+Currently only the HTTP protocol is supported.

 Access it with:
 ```